-A transfer student is an individual who has enrolled in a postsecondary institution after graduation from high school (or the equivalent).
-Transfer students may or may not possess a credential beyond the high school diploma (or the equivalent), but may have credit from at least one post- secondary institution.
+A transfer student is an individual who has enrolled in a post-secondary institution after graduation from high school (or the equivalent).
+Transfer students may or may not possess a credential beyond the high school diploma (or the equivalent), but may have credit from at least one post-secondary institution.

-Note: Students who have completed only continuing education or job skills credit (or any other non- curriculum credit) are not considered transfer students, as the credits for these courses are not transferable to curriculum-level programs.
-For more information, see Transfer Admission & Transcript Evaluation Policy.
+Students who have completed only continuing education or career credit (or any other non-curriculum credit) are not considered transfer students, as the credits for these courses are not generally transferable to curriculum-level programs except in certain cases.
+For more information, see Transfer Admission & Transcript Evaluation.